 - Future-learning goals and team building

 - Study techniques

 As well as completing these units within their Mentor Groups, students participate in year-level wellbeing activities specifically targeted to their age group and particular needs.

-The ‘Big Sister Little Sister’ program, which pairs each incoming Year 7 student with a Year 11 girl, is an important part of Star’s wellbeing program.
+The ‘Guiding Stars’ program, which pairs each incoming Year 7 student with a Year 11 student, is an important part of Star’s wellbeing program.
 The program provides a point of communication and orientation for each Year 7 student from the start of the year and beyond, and facilitates the settling in of our students to their new learning environment and routines with greater comfort and ease.